lailixuann/ParagraphsExtraction/README.md

 # ParagraphsExtraction
-Identify and extract all the paragraphs from the papers image collected(.png), and sort them in the correct order (required for double-column and triple-column papers) by image processing techniques. <br>
+Identify and extract all the paragraphs from the papers image collected(.png), and sort them in the correct order (required for double-column and triple-column papers) by image processing techniques. <br> <br>
 Packages and libraries allowed to use:
 <ol>
   <li>Python Standard (list)</li>